DeSevilla/game-of-life/python/README.md

 #  Conway.py

-This uses a finite, square board of customizable size.
+There are two implementations here.
+One uses a finite, square board of customizable size.
-It takes commands from user input which can modify the state of the board.
+The other is infinite.
+They both take commands from user input which can modify the state of the board.
+This README is out of date and needs to be improved to cover the infinite version.
+The details for the finite version are below but may also be out of date slightly.

 ## How to Play